Hasan Muratović

-Hasan Muratović (11 April 1940 – 14 November 2020) was a Bosnian politician, entrepreneur and professor.
-He served as the 4th and last Prime Minister of the Republic of Bosnia and Herzegovina from 30 January 1996 to 3 January 1997.
+Hasan Muratović (11 April 1940 – 14 November 2020) was a Bosnian politician, entrepreneur and professor who served as the last Prime Minister of the Republic of Bosnia and Herzegovina from 1996 to 1997.
+He also served as Minister without portfolio in all of the governments of the Republic of Bosnia and Herzegovina throughout the Bosnian War.
+Muratović was the first post-war Minister of Foreign Trade and Economic Relations, serving from 1997 to 1999.
+He was a member of the Party of Democratic Action.

 Muratović was also known for his long-term professorship at the Faculty of Economics and the Faculty of Electrical Engineering at the University of Sarajevo.
-He was also a rector of the University of Sarajevo from 2004 until 2006.

-He was known as a successful manager in many positions in business companies as well as a consultant in domestic and international consulting firms, including Deloitte.
-As a politician, apart from being Prime Minister, Muratović also served as a minister without portfolio in all of the war governments of the Republic of Bosnia and Herzegovina.
-He was the first post-war Minister of Foreign Trade and Economic Relations from 3 January 1997 until 4 February 1999, an Ambassador to Croatia from 1999 to 2002 and Vice President of the Parliamentary Assembly of the Council of Europe from 2002 until 2004.
+He was also rector of the University of Sarajevo from 2004 to 2006.
+He was a successful manager in many positions in business companies as well as a consultant in domestic and international consulting firms, including Deloitte.
+Muratović served as an ambassador to Croatia from 1999 to 2002, as weel as being the Vice President of the Parliamentary Assembly of the Council of Europe from 2002 to 2004.
 Up to his death, he was professor emeritus of University of Sarajevo, part-time professor and consultant.

 Education

-Muratović completed the Bachelor of Science in mechanical engineering at the University of Ljubljana in 1964, the Master of Science in organization sciences at the University of Sarajevo in 1972 and the PhD at the Organization Sciences University of Belgrade in 1981.
+Muratović earned his Bachelor of Science degree in mechanical engineering at the University of Ljubljana in 1964, the Master of Science degree in organization sciences at the University of Sarajevo in 1972 and the PhD at the Faculty of Organizational Sciences, Belgrade in 1981.

 Academic career

-Muratović began teaching as an assistant professor at the Mechanical Faculty at the University of Sarajevo in 1974.
-In 1982, he was promoted to lecturer at Faculty of Electrical Engineering, University of Sarajevo and later professor in 1988 in Theory of Systems and Analyses of Information Systems where he lectured until he was elected the rector.
+Muratović began teaching as an assistant professor at the Faculty of Mechanical Engineering of the University of Sarajevo in 1974.
+In 1982, he was promoted to lecturer at Faculty of Electrical Engineering, University of Sarajevo and later professor in 1988 in Theory of Systems and Analyses of Information Systems where he lectured until he was elected rector.
 He was, at the same time, professor in Management and Organization at the Economic Faculty Sarajevo where he founded the Department of M&O and was its manager (1989–2006).
-As a rector of the University of Sarajevo, Muratović reformed the system of high education and introduced the Bologna Process of Higher Education.
+As rector of the University of Sarajevo, Muratović reformed the system of high education and introduced the Bologna Process of Higher Education.

 He was an author of four and co-author of six books and over 120 papers in the field of strategy, restructuring, organization structures, change, crisis management and negotiations.